 Durango & Silverton Narrow Gauge Railroad, Colorado

 Originally constructed in 1881 to haul silver and gold from mining camps in the San Juan Mountains, the Durango & Silverton Narrow Gauge Railroad is popular for its awe-inspiring views.
 As you ride from the remote wilderness of Durango to the mining town of Silverton on this historic coal-fired steam train, you can enjoy autumn’s golden and crimson hues set among the majestic peaks of the San Juan Mountains and along the Animas River.
-There’s a special ride for fall photographers in late September, as well as a Great Pumpkin Patch Express for families on the first three weekends of October.
+There’s a special ride for fall photographers in late September and, beginning in mid-November, you can kick off the holiday season with a ride on the Polar Express.

-Check Prices for Adventure Inn Durango in Durango, CO
+Check Prices for Doubletree by Hilton Durango in Durango, CO

 Reading Blue Mountain & Northern, Pennsylvania